Kalpa-Services/mmg-wp-plugin-docs/docs/quick-start.md

 :::note

 Make sure to keep your credentials secure and never share them publicly.
+You should only share your **Public Key** with MMG.

 :::